 A Big Kick in PCB Interconnect Solutions: Multi-Board Best Practices

 I’ve always enjoyed thinking about circuits similar to tiny cities.
-Copper routing as the streets, components as building structures, and the following electrons as the inhabitants running around.
+Copper routing as the streets, components as building structures, vias, and the following electrons as the inhabitants running around.
 But imagine what PCB would be in the city from Inception where the flat ground starts turning on its head and extending overtop, or if Salvador Dali became a city-planner.

 Whether it be your consideration of space within a product or to keep signal isolated from one another, you’ll likely need your boards to talk to each other.
 Enter PCB interconnection: the practice of running physical, non-printed cables between multiple printed boards in order to achieve a fully connected circuit.
 With the city laid out (and a three-hour break for Inception), we can know more about the situations requiring our multi-board PCB cities to bend and stack.

-First PCB Interconnect Solutions: How’s it Look?
+First PCB Interconnect Solution: How’s it Look?

 Some of the more common stacking techniques involve a vertical stack, one on top of another.
 This is personally my favorite method to see implemented as the final product has potential to look like a skyscraper with the floors as PCBs.
 What PCB city is complete without PCB skyscrapers?